sigdial/sigdial2015/submissions.md

 Authors are encouraged to submit additional supportive material such as video clips or sound clips and examples of available resources for review purposes.

-Submission is electronic using paper submission software at [subission site](https://www.softconf.com/e/sigdial2015/).
+Submission is electronic using paper submission software at [submission site](https://www.softconf.com/e/sigdial2015/).

 ##FORMAT